 Investing isn’t always just a long-term financial strategy.
-When you want to see returns on your money in a shorter time frame, say a couple years or even a couple months, then implementing a short term investment strategy with the best short term investments is very achievable!
+When you want to see returns on your money in a shorter time frame, say a couple of years or even a couple of months, then implementing a short term investment strategy with the best short term investments is very achievable!

 Perhaps you’re saving up for a goal with a relatively close deadline.
-Maybe you’re accumulating enough funds for a down payment on a home within 5 years, paying off a significant chunk of debt that your current income is dragging on, or taking the family on a vacation overseas.
+Maybe you’re accumulating enough funds for a down payment on a home within 5 years, paying off a significant chunk of debt that your current income is dragging on, or taking the family on vacation overseas.
 Whatever the reason, you want to have the best short term investments possible to earn a high rate of return on your investments and keep your principal safe.

 The best short term investments for your money: